U-ROC Youth Awards

 U-ROC Award nominees receive recognition for a variety of important reasons, some of these include: youth who have made significant contributions through volunteering, young people who have overcome significant barriers toward their personal success and adults who have gone the extra mile to support and mentor young people in Richmond.

-Due to COVID-19, the City’s U-ROC Awards ceremony was cancelled this year.
-In the absence of a ceremony, all U-ROC Award nominees have received a congratulatory letter and certificate of appreciation signed by Mayor Malcolm Brodie.
+Due to COVID-19, the City’s U-ROC Awards ceremony was cancelled in 2020.
+In the absence of a ceremony, all U-ROC Award nominees received a congratulatory letter and certificate of appreciation signed by Mayor Malcolm Brodie.

 Congratulations 2020 U-ROC Award Nominees!
 Your contributions and achievements have been recognized by your community.
 2020 U-ROC Award Recipients